Living in an affordable beach house in Portugal is far simpler than you think! Read more to discover the cost of living in the Algarve.

 Similar to the calculation above, a definite answer is very subjective.
 There are some things in the Algarve region that you will find cheaper than in Porto.
 While you may find other things to be more expensive.

 Real estate prices in tourist hubs like Ribeira Baixa in Porto are valued at nearly €385,000 (per 100 m²).
-While Loulé in the Algarve is the most expensive area, valued at only €318,500.
+While Loulé in the Algarve is the most expensive area, valued at only €376,600.

 How much do the Portuguese earn in the Algarve?

 Salaries in Portugal may seem relatively low if you compare them to wages in the United States, United Kingdom, or Canada.
-However, the cost of living in Portugal is almost 40% lower than in other European countries.

-According to data from Pordata, the average wage of an individual residing in the Algarve was €1,029 in 2019.
+According to data from Pordata, the average wage of an individual residing in the Algarve is €1,500 in 2023.
 Since it is a tourist hub, jobs in the real estate, construction, and digital marketing sectors are rising.

 Is it worth the price of living in the Algarve?

 As an expat, you probably value particular things.
 So, it is a personal decision to give a definite answer of whether it is worth the price.
-However, what we can tell you is that hundreds of expats have relocated to the Algarve and haven’t looked back.
+However, what we can tell you is that hundreds of expats have relocated to the Algarve and haven’t looked back!

 When are you moving to the Algarve?